X-Men: Evolution: Music

-Production notes
+Production

+The original working title of the show while in production was Children of the Atom, a reference to the X-Men comic book in circulation.
+However, this was scrapped as the network did not want the title to reference children.

 One of the main points of the new X-Men: Evolution concept was the design of the new costumes.
 Early concept art sketches show the X-Men in classic gold-and-black garb.
 In these drafts, Spyke wears cornrows, Rogue's outfit exposes her midriff, and Jean Grey's costume is the female version of Cyclops' costume.
 Both Jean Grey and Shadowcat wear face masks, and Kitty is also wearing an orange miniskirt and Doc Martens over spandex.
 Early Storm drawings show her wearing white rather than black.

 A point of controversy was the design of the blue-skinned villain Mystique.
 Steven E. Gordon, the character designer and director of various episodes, was never impressed with the Mystique designs for the first season.
-Mystique was originally to be presented as nude (as in the films), but Warner Brothers did not want this included in a Kids' WB! production.
+Mystique was originally to be presented as nude, akin to her film counterpart, but Warner Bros. did not want this included in a Kids' WB! production.
 However, a short scene of Mystique drawn to resemble her film counterpart (albeit clothed) appears in the Season 1 finale.
 Gordon stopped directing after two seasons, but continued to design characters for the show.
-He is most satisfied with the designs of Rogue and Wanda.
+He is most satisfied with the designs of Rogue and Scarlet Witch.